lockss/lockss.github.io/index.md

 ## LOCKSS 2.0 Documentation

 The current development release of LOCKSS 2.0 is **LOCKSS 2.0-alpha3**, released on 2020-10-29.

-*   For release notes and information about LOCKSS 2.0-alpha3, please see the [LOCKSS 2.0-alpha3](administrators/releases/2.0-alpha3) release page.
-*   For installation and configuration information, please see the [LOCKSS 2.0-alpha3 System Manual](administrators/manual/2.0-alpha3)
+For installation and configuration information, please see <https://lockss.readthedocs.io/projects/manual/en/2.0-alpha3/>.

 ## LOCKSS Network Documentation